LucHeuff/sql-autoloader/README.md

     However, this makes algorithmically figuring out the order in which tables should be loaded much more difficult, so `sql-autoloader` requires all foreign keys that refer to the same primary key to have the same name.

-> Note that `sql-autoloader` will automatically raise exceptions if these assumptions are not met.
+> ℹ️ `sql-autoloader` will automatically raise exceptions if these assumptions are not met.

 ## Validation
 By default, `sql-autoloader` will try to validate the loading operation by retrieving all the data it loaded